S-0963

 Plain Language

-Deployers who discover that a deployed high-risk AI system has caused algorithmic discrimination must report the discovery to the Attorney General within 90 days in a form prescribed by the AG.
-This is a mandatory incident-triggered obligation — not a routine periodic filing.
+If a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, the deployer must notify the Attorney General within 90 days of discovery, in the form and manner prescribed by the AG.
+This is an incident-reporting obligation triggered by actual discovery of discrimination, not by a suspicion or risk assessment.

 Statutory Text